jlimadev/aws-certification-cloud-practitioner-notes/notes/aws-global-infrastructure/README.md

 - **Simple Routing Policy**: A client (web browser) request through an URL and Route 53 resolves and responds an IP.
 This one does not have health checks.

+> With simple routing, you typically route traffic to a single resource, for example, to a web server for your website.

     <p align="center" width="100%"><img src="assets/route53-simple-routing-policy.jpg" alt="route53-simple-routing-policy" width="300"/></p>

 - **Weighted Routing Policy**: It is to distribute the traffic across multiple instances: So, a client (web browser) request through an URL and Route 53 resolves and multiples IPs with a weight to each one.
 And since we have multiple instances, Route 53 perform health checks.